 CATS Tonometer Prism can be easily mounted on any Goldmann or Perkins tonometer.
 Simply replace your traditional Goldmann prism with the new CATS Tonometer Prism to immediately realize improved IOP measurements using the same technique you are already familiar with.2-4,7,8

 Positioning that Self-Centers.

 The flat surface of a traditional Goldmann prism tip permits IOP error resulting from sub-optimal positioning, because it is subjectively placed on the cornea.
 Due to the curvature-matching surface, CATS Tonometer Prism self-centers on the cornea, providing clearer and sharper mires when positioned on the apex of the cornea.
 Improper placement of CATS Tonometer Prism on the cornea results in obviously skewed mires which will not intersect for measurement.
-This immediately prompts the clinician to reposition the tip to obtain perfectly centered mires on the corneal apex, which further contributes to the improved accuracy and repeatability of IOP measurements by CATS Tonometer Prism.
+This immediately prompts the clinician to reposition the tip to obtain perfectly centered mires on the corneal apex, which ensures optimal accuracy and repeatability of IOP measured by CATS Tonometer Prism.

 1 - McCafferty S, Lim G, Duncan W, et al. Goldmann tonometer prism with an optimized error correcting applanation surface.
 Transl Vis Sci Technol 2016; 5:4–5.